Digital Literacy

 Jean Baudrillard's Theory in the Age of Artificial Intelligence

-Jean Baudrillard's concept of hyperreality, developed in the 1980s, offers an insightful diagnosis of a society increasingly dominated by simulations and signs.
-In his thesis, the 'Real' disappears behind a flood of images with no reference to an original reality.
-This idea gains disquieting relevance in the context of today's technologies like deepfakes, AI-generated content, and virtual influencers.
-According to Baudrillard, we live in a world where simulacra – copies without originals – overlay and ultimately replace the perception of reality 1 6.
-This process not only leads to the loss of authenticity but also undermines the foundations of human communication by causing signs to lose their meaning and become trapped in an endless cycle of self-referential references 4 10.
+Jean Baudrillard's concept of hyperreality, developed in the 1980s, offers a keen diagnosis of a society increasingly dominated by simulations and signs.
+In his thesis, the 'Real' disappears behind a flood of images that no longer have any reference to an original reality.
+This idea gains unsettling relevance in the context of today's technologies such as deepfakes, AI-generated content, and virtual influencers.
+According to Baudrillard, we live in a world where simulacra – copies without an original – overwhelm and ultimately replace our perception of reality 1 6.
+This process not only leads to the loss of authenticity but also undermines the foundations of human communication, whereby signs lose their meaning and become trapped in an endless cycle of self-referential references 4 10.

 Theoretical Foundations: From Simulation to Hyperreality

-Baudrillard's philosophy is built on the distinction between 'simulation' and 'imitation.'
-While imitation represents an emulation of the real, simulation generates an autonomous level of reality that no longer needs reference to the original 6 9.
+Baudrillard's philosophy is built on the distinction between 'simulation' and 'imitation'.
+While imitation represents a mimicry of the real, simulation generates an independent level of reality that no longer requires a reference to the original 6 9.
 In his work Simulacra and Simulation (1981), he describes four stages of the image:

 This development culminates in hyperreality – a state in which 'the map precedes the territory' and simulated worlds are experienced as more authentic than physical reality 6 10.
-Disneyland serves Baudrillard here as a paradigmatic example: the theme park stages an idealized version of America that shapes the perception of the surrounding society 6 16.
+Disneyland serves Baudrillard here as a paradigmatic example: The theme park stages an idealized version of America, which in turn shapes the perception of the surrounding society 6 16.

 The Terrorism of the Code

-Baudrillard analyzes how media systems exercise social control through the dominance of codes.
-Instead of a dialogue between sender and receiver, a 'terrorism of the code' imposes pre-defined interpretation patterns 4 8.
+Baudrillard analyzes how media systems exert social control through the dominance of codes.
+Instead of a dialogue between sender and receiver, there is a 'terrorism of the code' which imposes predefined patterns of interpretation 4 8.
 The media no longer produce messages but generate models of reality that function as normative frameworks 4 16.
-This process leads to the 'silencing' of communication as exchanges are reduced to reproducing predefined signs 4 14.
+This process leads to the 'speechlessness' of communication, as exchange is reduced to the reproduction of predefined signs 4 14.

-Historical Manifestations: From Postmodernity to the Digital Revolution
+Historical Manifestations: From Postmodernism to the Digital Revolution

 The Media Theory of the 1970s

-Baudrillard's early writings criticized the role of television as an instrument of 'enforced socialization' 4 16.
-Contrary to Marshall McLuhan's optimistic media theory, he saw electronic media as a destructive force that empties social relationships and replaces them with spectacular simulations 4 8.
-His analysis of the Gulf War as a 'never-happened event' illustrates how media representations of warfare overshadow their real content 16.
+Baudrillard's early writings criticized the role of television as an instrument of 'forced socialization' 4 16.
+In contrast to Marshall McLuhan's optimistic media theory, he saw electronic media as a destructive force that empties social relations and replaces them with spectacular simulations 4 8.
+His analysis of the Gulf War as a 'non-event' illustrates how media representations of warfare actions overshadow their reality content 16.

 Postmodern Consumer Culture and Virtual Spaces

-Shopping malls, theme parks, and early virtual worlds (such as Second Life) demonstrated Baudrillard's thesis of hyperreal enclaves as early as the 1990s 6 12.
-These spaces function as 'perfected simulations,' presenting a harmonized version of societal reality and thus undermining critical thinking 6 16.
+Shopping malls, theme parks, and early virtual worlds (like Second Life) already demonstrated in the 1990s Baudrillard's thesis of hyperreal enclaves 6 12.
+These spaces function as 'perfected simulations', presenting a harmonized version of social reality and thus undermining critical thinking 6 16.

 AI and Deepfakes: The Apotheosis of Hyperreality